Jackson Erdmann

-Jackson Erdmann (born January 20, 1997) is a former American football quarterback for the Vienna Vikings in the European League of Football.
+Jackson Marcus Erdmann (born January 20, 1997) is an American former football quarterback for the Vienna Vikings in the European League of Football.
 He played college football at Saint John's, a Division III program in Collegeville, Minnesota.
 After going undrafted in the 2020 NFL draft, Erdmann joined Fan Controlled Football as a member of the Wild Aces, with whom he won the FCF championship in its inaugural season.

 College career

 After graduation from Rosemount High School, Erdmann joined the Penn State football team in 2015.
 One year later, he transferred to Saint John's in Minnesota.
 Erdmann started all four years that he was at Saint John's, leading the Johnnies to the NCAA tournament quarterfinals in 2018, and to the semifinals in 2019.
 Based on his performance, Erdmann won the Gagliardi Trophy in 2018 as the most outstanding player in Division III football.
 He was also a finalist for the award in 2019.